cogentcore/core/paint/path/README.md

 The rasterizer is what actually turns the path lines into discrete pixels in an image.
 It uses the Flatten* methods to turn curves into discrete straight line segments, so everything is just a simple set of lines in the end, which can actually be drawn.
 The rasterizer also does antialiasing so the results look smooth.

+# Import logic

+`path` is a foundational package that should not import any other packages such as paint, styles, etc. These other higher-level packages import path.